 Of course, in order to do this, you’ll need to know what to look for and how to find it.
-Because my family has stayed at dozens of campgrounds, I feel like I’ve gotten pretty good at this, and I’m happy to share some ideas with you to help improve your camping experiences.
+Because my family has stayed at dozens of campgrounds, I feel like I’ve gotten pretty good at this, and I’m happy to share some ideas with you on how to find the right campground for your family.

 First, let’s talk about what you should be looking for.
 This will actually vary depending on a number of factors.
 You will need to carefully consider your family’s unique needs and preferences in order to make your list of must-haves and wants.